Praxis Precision Medicines Cash Burn Accelerates 6.4% QoQ as $926M Runway Compresses

 Verdict

 PRAX at $322 prices in a world where $926M lasts forever and commercialization costs nothing.
 Neither is true.
-The accelerating burn — now missing Street estimates by double digits — signals that dilution risk within 24 months of launch is far steeper than a consensus target baking in 91% upside reflects.
+The accelerating burn. now missing Street estimates by double digits. signals that dilution risk within 24 months of launch is far steeper than a consensus target baking in 91% upside reflects.
 Run the free Praxis Precision Medicines, Inc. deep-dive →

 The risk/reward skews negative at these levels.
 Investors buying the Priority Review catalyst are paying $322 for optionality that gets diluted before it pays off.
+The smarter play is waiting for the Q2 SG&A print to confirm or deny the burn acceleration. and letting someone else pay full freight for uncertainty that the stock price pretends doesn't exist.

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.